bpesquet/mlhandbook/README.md

 # Machine Learning Handbook

+> This project is being phased out and replaced by [ainotes](https://github.com/bpesquet/ainotes).

 This repository contains the source files for the [Machine Learning Handbook](https://www.bpesquet.fr/mlhandbook), my textbook for teaching Machine Learning.
 More info [here](index.md).

 ## Development notes